memoia/foliage/proto/README.md

-1. My initial thought here is to traverse the tree (in any order), maintaining a hash with an integer key serving as the "level", and the value being a dynamic list.
+1. My initial thought here is to traverse the tree (in any order), maintaining a hash with an integer key serving as the "level", and the value being a list.
 Then, as the tree is walked, the left and right values could be "merged" by level.
-2. There are probably better ways to do this.
+   There's at least one problem with this approach, I think.
+   We would be iterating through the data set twice: once to convert to a table, and again to print it out.
+It might not matter much, but maybe one day we'll run into a massive tree and reconsider.
+2. Maybe there's a way that doesn't require running through the data twice.
 A tree is a kind of graph, and graph searching, as discussed in the source (p.
 532 onwards) can be accomplished using both breadth-first and depth-first techniques.
 A breadth-first traversal strategy might be more appropriate for this problem, since we want elements organized by level.
+We could use a list as a stack or a queue to sequentially add each pair of child nodes and then pop and print them, but that won't satisfy the formatting requirement.

+For now, I'll assume less-than-massive trees.